Algoritm211/Algoritm211/README.md

 #### Hi Everyone! 👨‍💻 I'm a Python/JS developer 👋

 - 🌐 I am a web developer, I write sites, Telegram bots, parsers, and much more 😁.
-I also teach 🐍 Python to other people
+I also teach 🐍 Python/Django to other people
 - 🔭 I’m currently practice writing programs on Python and JS(React)
 - 🤝 I’m open to communication and ready to take part in any project or teach you something interesting)